sporkd/mongoid-metastamp/README.md

 Mongoid Metastamp
 =========================

-Provides Mongoid with enhanced meta-timestamps which allow querying by day, month, year, min, sec, or even by local vs. universal timezone.
+Provides Mongoid with enhanced meta-timestamps that store additional parsed time metadata, allowing more powerful querying on specific time fields and across normalized time zones.

 What It Does
 =========================
 (Or why would I want to use this?)

-Storing simple timestamps is all well and good if your queries are very simple.
+Storing simple timestamps is all well and good if your queries are simple or involve just one timezone.
-But sometimes you might want to search for all events that occurred for a given range or across multiple locations and zones.
+But sometimes you need to search across multiple locations while ignoring timezone offsets.
+For example:

-Well you could query for all possible events and then run a timezone conversion on each result in hopes of narrowing it down, but this is hard work.
-Using mongoid-metastamp gives you a custom Time field does these conversions beforehand, and then stores the metadata in a MongoDB friendly way for easy querying.

-Here are some basic examples:
+* Find all flights that depart from any airport between 1:00pm and 2:00pm local time.

-* Find all employees that clocked in after 8:00 AM at either the Denver or San Diego location
+* Return all employees that clocked in after 8:00am at either the Denver or San Diego location.

-* Find everyone who visited one of our nationwide stores on a Monday in January
+Other times you want to be able to query very specific parts of the date/time that typically can't be accessed without parsing it:

-* Find all transactions that occured on a weekday between 11 AM and 2 PM, across timezones
+* Find all transactions that occured on weekday afternoons in 2011.
+* Return all users that signed up in January for the last 3 years.

+Typically to do these things, you'd need to add a bunch of of complex time ranges to your query.
+Or you might query the entire range and loop through each result, running additional tests on the parsed time.

+Using mongoid-metastamp gives you a custom time field type that is normalized beforehand, and then stored in a MongoDB friendly way for easy querying.

 Installation
 =========================

+In your Gemfile

 ```
 gem 'mongoid-metastamp'